peter115342/soccer-tracker-DE-project/Airflow/README.md

 ## Note

-These files are no longer actively used in the project but may serve as a useful reference for how the data pipelines were previously structured with Airflow.
+These files are no longer actively used in the project but may serve as a useful reference for how the base of the project was previously structured with Airflow.